jacekturek/fuzyecon/README.md

 > *fuzzy inference*

-The ("sets") library in R is a tool for fuzzy sets and fuzzy logic.
+The ("sets") library in R is a tool for fuzzy sets fuzzy logic etc.
-The sets have many features, e.g. fuzzy inference, fuzzy system, fuzzy rules and more.
+The sets have many features,

+> e.g. fuzzy inference, fuzzy system, fuzzy rules and other tools.

 ##